Masfjorden Municipality: Coat of arms

 The coat of arms was granted on 28 September 1990.
 The official blazon is "Gules, three clasps Or in pall" (På raud grunn tre gule heldrer stilte i trepass).
 This means the arms have a red field (background) and the charge is three heldrer, traditional tools made of wood for fastening a rope around a load.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 They are meant to symbolize unity as well as the importance of forestry.
 The arms were designed by Rune Garmann.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Masfjorden.
+The Church of Norway has one parish (sokn) within Masfjorden Municipality.
 It is part of the Nordhordland prosti (deanery) in the Diocese of Bjørgvin.
-Prior to 2020, the municipality had three parishes (Frøyset, Sandnes, and Solheim).
+Prior to 2020, the municipality had three parishes (Frøyset, Sandnes, and Solheim), but in 2020, they were merged into one parish.